Lake Fork Report July 24, 2008

 Lake Fork - Freshwater Fishing Report

-Location Pattern: Early and late and when it is cloudy/windy/rainy, I'm finding bass feeding on points and flats near or in the main lake.
-These fish are mostly in 6' to 12', often around the deep edge of the hydrilla or milfoil.
-Deep structure like points, humps, and roadbeds in 12' to 28' are best on the sunny days, both for numbers and size.
-While bass are suspended over many deep structure spots, finding places where they are one the bottom has been the key.
-Most of these schools are relating to a few pieces of isolated cover, so watch your depth finder closely or you'll bypass the mother lode.
+Location Pattern: Early and late, I'm finding good bass feeding on points and flats near or in the main lake.
+These fish are mostly in 8' to 15', often around the deep edge of the hydrilla or milfoil.
+Deep structure like points, humps, and roadbeds in 18' to 30' continues as my main pattern, producing both good numbers and size.
+Some days these bass are suspended and other days they're on the bottom.
+Many of these schools have been small and are relating to a few pieces of isolated cover, so watch your depth finder closely.

 More Fishing Reports: